Law enforcement technology: Four trends to know for 2026

 In the words of Robert Martinez, retired Deputy Commissioner for the NYPD: “By reducing the risk of breakdowns, officers can focus on their critical duties without vehicle issues.
 Data-driven efficiencies enhance both operational effectiveness and officer safety.”

-- Better budgeting - Data can also help your department cut costs.
+- Better budgeting - Fleet data can also help your department cut costs.
 For example, tracking fuel consumption and idling allows your team to monitor the results of fuel-saving initiatives.
 Additionally, utilization data and engine hours provide a complete picture of vehicle wear and tear, enabling your department to plan smarter service schedules, replace parts before failure and avoid costly new vehicle purchases.
 By saving on fuel and maintenance, you can reinvest funds into other areas that benefit public safety, such as recruitment, training programs, overtime for specific projects or additional equipment.

 2. Integrated technologies are being used to support police officers.